A workshop for the Lean community in & around Europe, Germany, and Berlin

 floating-point numberwe understand binary (base-2) floating-point representations.
 IEEE 754 standardizes decimal (base-10) floating-point arithmetic, too.
 As part of the effort to add exact decimal numbers to JavaScript, we are formalizing this part of IEEE 754 in Lean.
 Come find out what formalizing a programming language spec text looks like!

 Registration is required due to limited capacity at our venue.
 Please register early to secure your spot!
+For those who can’t make it to Berlin, a remote registration option (Zoom call) will be available.

 Leaning In! pairs well with BOBKonf, which takes places in Berlin the day after Leaning In!